Federal Information Security Modernization Act of 2014 (FISMA 2014)

 - -15.6% underperformance on NASDAQ after three years.

 While the stock market is obviously not a metric that can be used to measure the impact of data breaches in the context of federal agencies, these metrics can show cybersecurity failures can impact the public perception of a particular company or business.
-In addition to reputational damage, federal agencies who fail to set up adequate cybersecurity measures in accordance with FISMA 2014 may also be forced to testify before congress, depending on the scope or severity of said cybersecurity failures.
+In addition to reputational damage, federal agencies that fail to set up adequate cybersecurity measures in accordance with FISMA 2014 may also be forced to testify before congress, depending on the scope or severity of said cybersecurity failures.
 In the most severe data breach cases, federal contractors can also be censured from being awarded any further government funding or contracts.

-As the role of cybersecurity continues to increase in importance due to new dangers that exist on the internet, it is fitting that the federal government updated their cybersecurity framework to match current cybersecurity threats.
+As the role of cybersecurity continues to increase in importance due to new dangers that exist on the internet, it is fitting that the federal government updated its cybersecurity framework to match current cybersecurity threats.
 To this end, The FISMA 2014 provides American citizens with an improved level of protection in regards to the information that they may disclose to federal entities.
 As so many of our nation’s most critical business sectors depend on information technology systems to carry out their various operations and functions, the role of the FISMA 2014 and similar cybersecurity laws are made that much more relevant.